 The IRS has confirmed that if you pay somebody in crypto and/or use cryptocurrency to purchase goods and services, that will trigger a capital gain or loss.
 The gain and loss is equivalent to the difference between cost basis and fair market value at the date of disposition.
 Source: A13, A15

-Transfering crypto from one of your wallets to another of your wallets (or exchanges) is a nontaxable transfer.
+Transferring crypto from your wallet to other wallets (or exchanges) which belongs to you is a nontaxable transfer.
 These transactions may be included in Form 1099-K by crypto exchanges but even if you receive a 1099-K, those transactions will not be taxable.
 This is a great relief for taxpayers who received various tax notices (CP2000, 6173, 6174-A & 6174) related to 1099-Ks.
 Source: A35

 Note: these rules only apply to taxpayers who hold virtual currency as a capital asset.
 Per IRS publication 544, capital assets include everything you own (including crypto) and use for personal purposes, pleasure, or investment purposes